hamMUSings/BrowserShack/Configuration.md

 1) Stack list & status (Green Box)
 2) Current stack action menu (Red Box)
 3) Current containers in the stack (Orange Box)
-4) Docker compose.yaml file for the currently selected container (Yellow Box)
+4) Docker compose.yaml file for the currently selected stack (Yellow Box)

 In the action menu you can select, start, stop, restart, and edit (more options available).
 For now selecting edit the stack takes you to this window where you can select to edit each container with the button in the Green Box.